Can You Change Your Race? Thoughts On Rachel Dolezal And Identity

 We don't make the effort to individualize.
 Your race, gender, skin tone, and nationality tell me a story that I believe in based on things I've read, experienced, and things taught to me.
 I don't deny that defining has benefits, but as humans, we have the ability to do more than just accept what's assigned.

 We're always worried about what other people are doing.
 In truth, most of us don't even decide what we care about.
 With our short attention spans and corporate controlled social media platforms, search engines, and agenda-ridden news outlets, we don't decide what our reality is.
-If you don't truly understand a topic and aren't willing to educate yourself or if something doesn't impact your life and never will, mind your own fucking business.
+If you don't truly understand a topic and aren't willing to educate yourself or if something doesn't impact your life and never will, the best option is to stay away from the conversation.